Regulation in Progress

 “We hope you have benefited from your experience on the Perambulatory Regulator, Mark Two.
 Have a nice day.”

-Kat rolled her eyes and muttered, “Oh, shut up,” giving the machine a playful salute with her middle finger before exiting swiftly through the door.
+Kat rolled her eyes and muttered, “Oh, shut up,” giving the machine a playful salute with her middle finger, before exiting swiftly through the door.

 She couldn't bring herself to be angry with the machine.
 Not exactly.
 But her emotions were a jumble.
-She was feeling sore, yet strangely impressed—and just a little alarmed.
+She was feeling sore, yet strangely impressed — and just a little alarmed.

-6. Recovery in the Afternoon
+6. Recovery

 She did not go swimming that afternoon.
 Nor did she sit in the garden to read.